 Introduction to Reservoir Engineering

 Key reservoir engineering concepts such as reservoir drive mechanisms, volumetrics, petroleum fluid properties and recovery factors will be introduced as tools.
-Typically, over 30 percent of the course will be “learn by doing", which includes workshops, participant presentations, and group discussions.
+Typically, around 30 percent of the course will be “learn by doing", which includes exercises, and group discussions.

 Fundamentals & Darcy’s Law